 Apple (AAPL) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the maker of iPhones, iPads and other products had lost 23.78% over the past month.
-This has was narrower than the Computer and Technology sector's loss of 28.18% and the S&P 500's loss of 28.7% in that time.
+Heading into today, shares of the maker of iPhones, iPads and other products had lost 14.3% over the past month, outpacing the Computer and Technology sector's loss of 18.62% and the S&P 500's loss of 24.07% in that time.

 Investors will be hoping for strength from AAPL as it approaches its next earnings release.
-In that report, analysts expect AAPL to post earnings of $2.58 per share.
-This would mark year-over-year growth of 4.88%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $60.25 billion, up 3.85% from the year-ago period.
+The company is expected to report EPS of $2.41, down 2.03% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $57.37 billion, down 1.11% from the year-ago period.

-Any recent changes to analyst estimates for AAPL should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for AAPL.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2.37% lower.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 4.34% lower within the past month.
 AAPL is currently a Zacks Rank #3 (Hold).

-Digging into valuation, AAPL currently has a Forward P/E ratio of 18.41.
-This represents a premium compared to its industry's average Forward P/E of 7.69.
+Digging into valuation, AAPL currently has a Forward P/E ratio of 18.91.
+Its industry sports an average Forward P/E of 7.8, so we one might conclude that AAPL is trading at a premium comparatively.

-Also, we should mention that AAPL has a PEG ratio of 1.75.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-AAPL's industry had an average PEG ratio of 1.75 as of yesterday's close.
+Meanwhile, AAPL's PEG ratio is currently 1.8.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Computer - Mini computers stocks are, on average, holding a PEG ratio of 1.8 based on yesterday's closing prices.

 The Computer - Mini computers industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 51, which puts it in the top 20% of all 250+ industries.
+This group has a Zacks Industry Rank of 51, putting it in the top 20% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.